 Weekly non-contact time helps Amelia to focus on Thrive, with time available to review progress, write lesson plans or talk to parents.
 Not every child has a Thrive plan in place but the principles of Thrive are embedded across the setting so all children benefit.

-“The benefits of Thrive have been huge.
+"The benefits of Thrive have been huge.
 We have a really broad range of children in the setting with children from really stable family backgrounds through to children who are in child protection.
 I find that creating a really special relationship is key to everything.
 Once we have worked on that trust and being safe that’s the beginnings of it all.
-Once we get this, the children really move forward,” said Amelia.
+Once we get this, the children really move forward."

 “As I move through my day at pre-school, I often find one of the Thrive children next to me, seeking reassurance from me, using that relationship we have built to refuel emotionally and move on.
 That works across our setting and we can give that reassurance and the children respond immediately.
 They can come into our busy setting feeling quite overwhelmed and unsettled and the Thrive Approach is the quickest way to help them move past that.”